chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 ---

-Container Network Interface (CNI), is a library definition and a set of tools, under the umbrella of the Cloud Native Computing Foundation project.
-For more information visit there GitHub [project](https://github.com/containernetworking/cni).
+The Container Network Interface (CNI) is a library definition, and a set of tools under the umbrella of the Cloud Native Computing Foundation project.
+For more information visit their GitHub [project](https://github.com/containernetworking/cni).
 Kubernetes uses CNI as an interface between network providers and Kubernetes networking.

 ![CNI Logo](/img/cni-logo.png){:class="img-responsive"}

-## Why use CNI
+## Why Use CNI

-Kubernetes default provider networking provider, kubenet, is a simple network plugin that works with various cloud providers.  kubenet is a very basic network provider, and basic is good but does not have very many features.
+Kubernetes default networking provider, kubenet, is a simple network plugin that works with various cloud providers.
+Kubenet is a very basic network provider, and basic is good, but does not have very many features.
 Moreover, kubenet has many  limitations.
-For instance, when running kubenet, in AWS Cloud, you are limited to 50 EC2 instances.
-Route tables are used to configure network traffic between Kubernetes nodes, and Route tables are limited to 50 entries per VPC.
+For instance, when running kubenet in AWS Cloud, you are limited to 50 EC2 instances.
+Route tables are used to configure network traffic between Kubernetes nodes, and are limited to 50 entries per VPC.
 Moreover, a cluster cannot be set up in a Private VPC, since that network topology uses multiple route tables.
-Other more advanced features, such as BGP, egress control, and mesh networking are only available with different CNI providers.
+Other more advanced features, such as BGP, egress control, and mesh networking, are only available with different CNI providers.

 ## Choosing a Provider